Heych88/udacity-sdcnd-advanced-lane-finding/README.md

 # Road Lane Detection

-Udacity Self-driving car nano degree project 4, Advanced Lane Finding submission.
+Locates and marks the road lane lines from a vehicles dash mounted camerra using Python and the OpenCV library.
+A video of the filter in action can be found [here](https://youtu.be/8O_-bWPyUX8).
+Built for the Udacity Self-driving car nano degree project 4, Advanced Lane Finding submission.

 ## Getting Started